-It is known yoga has its roots from India, paddle boarding is from Peru and refined in Hawaii to its modern form.
+It is known yoga has its roots from India, paddle boarding originated in Peru and was refined in Hawaii to its modern form.
 When you combine the peace and tranquility of floating on water with the meditative nature of yoga, you achieve maximum connection with nature.
 You are also able to increase your focus, balance, and core strength.
 These benefits are making paddleboard yoga increase its popularity globally.

 Beginner Tips for Paddleboard Yoga

-Yoga poses are challenging which make practicing SUP yoga more intimidating.
-Good news, however, is that the exercise is not entirely impossible.
-The following tips will help you take your next yoga session on water.
+Yoga poses are challenging which makes practicing SUP yoga more intimidating.
+The good news, however, is that paddleboard yoga exercise is not entirely impossible.
+The following tips will help you take your next yoga session on the water.

 Master the center of your paddleboard

 Determining the center of your paddleboard is important as that’s where you will find your balance when doing different poses.
 If you are doing paddleboard yoga standing poses such as Warrior I and II, ensure your feet are firmly planted on the board.
 In case you feel it wobbling, start with a narrower posture and widen as you get accustomed and comfortable.
 You can tell the midpoint of your surfboard by looking at the handle you use to carry the board to and from water.

 Start with Low Poses before Trying Standup Poses

 When practicing SUP yoga, poses closer to the board are easier to master than standing poses.
 Although the latter is referred to as the “standard” yoga poses, you need to first accustom yourself to practicing on a SUP paddleboard.
 You can start off by trying the kneeling position whereby your back knee should start on the board.
 After you gain stability, slowly and carefully plant your back foot and then straighten the back knee ready to stand up.